13 Facts About Spin City

 1. JEFFREY KATZENBERG LIED TO GOLDBERG AND FOX TO GET THEM TO WORK TOGETHER AGAIN.

-According to Nicole LaPorte's book about DreamWorks, The Men Who Would Be King, there was tension between the creator of Family Ties and the undisputed star of that show.
+Nicole LaPorte's book about DreamWorks, The Men Who Would Be King, there was tension between the creator of Family Ties and the undisputed star of that show.
 Without telling Goldberg, Katzenberg called Fox and told him Goldberg wanted to work on another series with him.
 Fox was interested.
 Katzenberg then called Goldberg and said Fox was eager to work with him again.

 In Fox's version of the story, he sent out feelers to different producers in 1995 asking if there was a place for him in the comedic TV landscape again.
 Goldberg called Fox and asked if he would be interested in working for him before sending him the pilot script.
 In Goldberg's autobiography Sit, Ubu, Sit, Fox called Goldberg ostensibly about a mutual friend around Christmas 1995 and also mentioned his intention to return to television.
 Goldberg eventually decided to work with Fox, after Fox had turned down a script from someone else.